SATEL

-SATEL is a Finnish radio modem manufacturer that specializes in developing independent radio networking technology solutions for various industrial applications i.a. land surveying, SCADA, machine control, intelligent transportation systems, telemetry, environmental monitoring and Industrial Internet.
+SATEL is a Finnish radio modem manufacturer that specializes in developing independent radio networking technology for various industrial applications i.a. land surveying, SCADA, machine control, intelligent transportation systems, telemetry, environmental monitoring and Industrial Internet.

 About the Company

-SATEL develops and sells high quality private radio technology solutions that enable secure, mission critical connections.
+SATEL develops and sells private radio technology.
 The company was founded in 1986.
 SATEL’s first product was a wrist alarm, shortly followed by production of the first radio modem.
-Product development has been guided by emphasizing RF sensitivity and ensuring reliability and durability.

 Both SATEL's product development and factory are located in Finland.
 The distribution network of SATEL covers over 100 countries.
 Approx. 90% of sales is exported.